hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_gui_list_table.md

 mikeyaunish: I will highly recommend that you do not push changes please test how and why, can it be improved more? if yes. we will recreate this feature. random mouse click and entry to frame render I checked with rapid mouse clicks on UI also with time delay to see queue - instead of rewriting event flow system - I tried - than more I look into it by default it has sync off/on system so creating guard it will not allow re-entry means it will not have circular update patterns. for more sophisticated system, event-manager,event-handler, dispatcher, guard, throttling, update-guards,keyboard-events,mouse-events,visual-updates. what I mean is default entry point already provide good system adding some guards can eliminate 95% edge case with minimum code added.
 So take what I give as demo may be we can improve over it or discard and work on new thing.

 [9:51:27](#Glex0g_RIR9zezAxvQ6LSGcX1KeouSlY3dbwMoeFuaA) <kavina computers>:
-I do not have much experience over testing but I have google, and udemy yearly subscription. Ì†ΩÌ∏Ö they do provide how to test and what test can be added etc.
+I do not have much experience over testing but I have google, and udemy yearly subscription. üòÖ they do provide how to test and what test can be added etc.

 [9:54:18](#KBOXJvRbySmcsRhZoZ8hj9pdd4419obzdsQ98X2G9zk) <kavina computers>:
 hiiamboris: what do you recommend whole event system architecture redesign or just add few thing and improve?

 [9:58:08](#zQvD2WeGRP2p7kAbEz5aFW5mFsHTjr1ZJ4If53bbQz0) <kavina computers>:
 Also let me clarify I am not a developer you can say I am in learning mode. entry level dev. in red/some java, hardly one year experience not in job market.
-I sell computers for livingÌ†ΩÌ∏Ö .
+I sell computers for livingüòÖ .

 [14:13:15](#DQhxK6bI-8TskcdeFb5CnY386-mSdjwYHg_lSVBQSkc) <mikeyaunish>:
 The table itself is meant to behave like a spreadsheet, so no independent actors are supported right now.
 There are very few other action that could be useful that aren't already consumed.
 Which actors do you see using while still preserving the integrity of the spreadsheet like interactions?